-Moreover, according to Paicheler (1985) "The individual is delivered to the judgments of his similars.
+Moreover, according to Paicheler (1985) " The individual is delivered to the judgments of his similars.
 A two reasons: he fears a negative ruling and seeks to generate positive opinions; he relies on others to establish his point of view, in concert with them " (1985: 101).
-For his Milgram (1974) explains part, phenomenon of social influence by obedience which corresponds to a change in behavior to obey the order from a legitimate or perceived authority.
-These theoretical contributions explain our empirical finding stating that social influence affects the psychological contract.
-In this sense, the sixth hypothesis is verified.
+For his part, Milgram (1974) explains the phenomenon of social influence by obedience which corresponds purely monetary relationship.
+Probably, it will not last.
+Trust is not as interest, it is also " emotive " (Servet, 1994, p.
+39).